jovalie/ai-recycling-buddy/EVALUATION_SYSTEM.md

 #### Categorization Constraints
 - **Keyword Dependency**: Evaluation based on keyword coverage
-- **Regional Variations**: May not capture all local recycling regulations
+- **Regional Variations**: May not capture all local recycling regulations, our knowledge base covers U.S. and Germany
-- **Temporal Changes**: Recycling rules evolve over time
+- **Temporal Changes**: As recycling rules evolve over time, our knowledge base will need to be updated as regulation shifts

 #### Evaluation Limitations
 - **Dataset Scale**: 180 test cases may not capture all edge cases
 - **Question Diversity**: Limited to 8 template types per language
-- **Server Dependency**: Evaluation requires stable server infrastructure
 - **Single-turn Evaluation**: Does not assess multi-turn conversations

 ### 8.2 Ethical Considerations